Paid Positions

 LOCATION: Riverdale, MD

-SUMMARY:: The Senior Manager, Grants & Stewardship supports fund development outcomes through grant research, writing, reporting, and donor stewardship.
-Connects the community and donors more deeply with Central Union Mission through speaking engagements, tours, customized communications, and networking opportunities for the purpose of further engaging individuals, churches, companies, and groups in volunteerism and philanthropy.
+SUMMARY:: The Senior Manager, Development connects the community and donors more deeply with Central Union Mission through speaking engagements, tours, customized communications, and networking opportunities for the purpose of further engaging individuals, churches, companies, and groups in volunteerism and philanthropy.
+This position manages the mid-level donor program (roughly defined as $1,000 – $10,000) and identifies donors who have major gift capacity and inclination..

 SPECIFIC RESPONSIBILITIES: